Alor Setar Kedah, Malaysia Travel Guide

 On the Kedah River, leading to the Andaman Sea.
 Beaches require travel to Langkawi Island by ferry.

 Direct wildlife viewing within Alor Setar is limited.
-Birdlife is observed at Gunung Keriang or within surrounding paddy fields.
+Birdlife is observed at Gunung Keriang or in surrounding paddy fields.

 Taman Jubli Emas offers walking and relaxation.
 Tasik Darul Aman is perfect for leisurely activities.
 The general tranquility of the city outskirts brings a peaceful escape.